ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Sommelier.md

 	- task2:  Speak to Jodi and ask if she has thought any more about doing a wine episode together.
 	- task3: Confide in Harvey how you feel about Gregor's relationship with wine: His money and interest do NOT make up for a weak palate.
 - ### Round 2:
 	- task1: Speak to Harvey about the new column you are starting.
-Provide him the sample interview you did, to give him a better idea of the type of sommelier you are.
+Provide him the sample interview you did to give him a better idea of the type of sommelier you are.
 	- task2: If approached about Gregor, half heartedly share your condolences and then muse about what will happen to his collection.
 	- task3
 - ### Round 3:
 	- task1: Approach Giovanni about the cutting of your kick back on the wines you stamp.
-Tell him, people are writing articles about you now and you deserve more.
+Tell him people are writing articles about you now and you deserve more.
 	- task2: Ask Ghost Gregor about the '66 Boisson that he opened earlier.
 	- task3:
 	- Identify the murderer(s)!